University of Rwanda: Partnerships

 UR participates in a number of international collaborations.
 In February 2015, the University of Rwanda and Michigan State University launched a joint MSc degree programme in agribusiness, assisted by United States Agency for International Development funding.
 The programme aims to help Rwandan women establish themselves in agribusiness.
 The Swedish International Development Cooperation Agency is funding research capacity development in Rwanda through the university.

+Research Profile

+The University of Rwanda has mission to increase research output.
+However, the number of publications have not increase significantly since the creation of the university.
+Since its foundation, the University of Rwanda produced 2800 publications.
+In 2014, the University of Rwanda had 305 publications.
+In 2021, the number rose to 350 publications, only an increase of 45 publications over 7 years.